x30unlimited/postpromoter/README.md

 Encrypted memo is enabled out-of-the-box. **No configuration required**.
 Upon encrypted memo detection, the postpromoter mechanic downstream will behave normally once memo is decrypted with the bidbot memo key.

   ### Reverse votes
 Bidbot owners can now set a price for a vote reversal.
-For instance, accountA bids for vote on one of its posts.
-Then accountB sends a vote reversal request for accountA post.
+For instance, *accountA* bids for vote on one of its posts.
+Then *accountB* sends a vote reversal request for accountA post.
-AccountB will need to pay only a fraction % of the original bid amount paid by account A.
+*AccountB* will need to pay only a fraction % of the original bid amount paid by *accountA*.

-First, enable the reversal in config file (config.json), setting 'reversal_mode' to `true`.
+First, enable the reversal in config file (config.json), setting `reversal_enabled` to `true`.

 Second, define a reversal price.
-For example, 25% of original bid price, set `reversal_price` in config file as '0.25'.
+For example, 25% of original bid price, set `reversal_price` in config file as `0.25`.
-Users will simply send encrypted memos along with the bid with the keyword "reverse" before post URL.
+Users will simply send encrypted memos along with the bid with the keyword **"reverse"** before post URL.

 Transfer Memo example:
 ```